Olex2/help/gui/EN/tools/twinning.md

 # Twinning-help

 # Twinning
 These tools provide methods of determining whether a structure is twinned, and if so, to calculate the twin law.
+The first two buttons on this row are for searching for twin laws, while the third button is to determine whether a structure is twinned.

 ## Find 2-fold
 Clicking **Find 2-fold** will initiate a rapid search for 2-fold twin laws applicable to the structure.
 If a viable twin law is found, the corresponding transformation matrix will be printed in the output window.
 For example, suppose a 2-fold twin law is found with the following transformation matrix: